-As soon as the lines wee secured, some of us went off the ship.
+As soon as the lines were secured, some of us went off the ship.
 I remember seeing one shipmate get down on his knees and kiss the dock.
-I saw a dockside telephone just a sgort distance away and had the operator call home.
-My folks didn’t have a phone so I called a neighbor who said, “Hold on and I’ll be back with your Mother.”
+I saw a dockside telephone just a short distance away and had the operator call home.
+My folks didn’t have a phone, so I called a neighbor who said, “Hold on, and I’ll be back with your Mother.”
 It was like Heaven hearing her voice.
-I had to make it a short call, but I learned there had been some deaths in our family and they didn’t want to get me concerned.
-I did feel real bad everybody I left wouldn’t be there when I got home.
-I got back aboard and it was a short stop as we had to leave to get unloaded.
+I had to make it a short call, but I learned there had been some deaths in our family, and they didn’t want to get me concerned.
+I felt bad that everybody I left wouldn’t be there when I got home.
+I got back aboard, and it was a short stop as we had to leave to get unloaded.
 They said there was enough TNT on the Yosemite to blow up half of New York City.

 Unloading the Yosemite, No Liberty for me

-Last day as crewman of the USS Yosemite
+Last day as a crewman of the USS Yosemite

-The last day I coudln’t hardly eat breakfast, I was so excited.
-When we went to quarters we were presented with a packet of papers to be presented for discharge – mine said Great Lakes, Illinois where I’d taken service school traning before assignment to the Yosemite.
-We then lined up at the gangway where our names were called, saluted the officer of the deck and saluted “Old Glory”.
-It felt great, but nostalgic, as I went down to the bus from the Yosemite.
+The last day I couldn’t eat breakfast, I was so excited.
+When we went to quarters, we were presented with a packet of papers to be presented for discharge – mine said Great Lakes, Illinois, where I’d taken service school training before my assignment to Yosemite.
+We then lined up at the gangway where our names were called, saluted the officer of the deck, and saluted “Old Glory”.
+It felt great but nostalgic as I went down to the bus from Yosemite.

 Arthritis, weaker eyes, some memory loss has made this difficult, but these are the times we hope will not be forgotten.